Search

 Navigating security

-Going through security at HOU takes about 10 to 15 min – and that’s if you go through the regular lane.
-TSA pre-check, which I get as a perk through a major credit card, usually gets me into the concourse even faster.
-The TSA pre-check lane closes just before 9pm, while the general lane is open until 11pm.
-No TSA pre-check?
-You can zip through the nearby CLEAR lane, which offers expedited biometric screening.
-It’s open until 8pm most days and 7pm on Saturdays.
+Going through security at HOU takes about 10 to 15 minutes if you go through the regular lane.
+TSA PreCheck (which I get as a credit card perk) usually gets me into the concourse even faster.
+The TSA PreCheck lane closes at 8:45pm, while the general lane is open until 11pm.

 I like using the Hobby Airport app to see how congested security lines are.
-On a rare occasion that I’ve been running slightly behind or stuck in traffic on the way to the airport, I’ve used this feature as an additional peace-of-mind guarantee that I would make my flight on time.
+On the rare occasion I’m running late or stuck in traffic, this feature gives me peaceofmind that I’ll still make my flight on time.

-Keep in mind that if you’re traveling through Hobby during the holiday season, security lines will be more crowded.
-While CLEAR and TSA pre-check don’t make much of a difference at this airport during regular travel season, they can help you shave off considerable wait time during the holiday rush.
+Keep in mind that during the holiday season, security lines will be more crowded.
+While CLEAR and TSA PreCheck might not save you a ton of time during the regular season at this airport, they can be a real game-changer during the holiday rush.

 Connecting to IAH